-If you own a business or planning a startup, you’ve probably been thinking about your logo.
+If you own a business or planning a startup and thinking of adding car wraps, you’ve probably been thinking about your logo.

 The problem with a lot of companies is they don’t put much thought into the design of their logo.
 Even though it becomes the first impression and representation of their brand.
 This can lead to a lot of problems from not appealing to your audience, looking unprofessional and overall just not creating a very good first impression of your business.

 Whether you’re thinking about designing your own logo, hiring a professional or just reviewing your current logo, this step by step guide is perfect for any business logo design.
 Follow this guide and you’ll be on track to creating a powerful logo that actually works for your business.

 Step 1: What do you want to convey?

 Think about how your business wants to be represented.
 Write down the emotions and feelings you want your business to convey, as well as the services or products you are selling.